logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9 The file 9-duplicate_last_line writes duplicates the last line of the file iacta

 10 The file 10-no_more_js del all js from dir and subdir

+11 The file 11-directories counts the number of directories and sub-directories in the current directory

+12 The file 12-newest_files displays the 10 newest files in the current directory